sina-mansour/connectome-spatial-smoothing/README.md

-# connectome-based-smoothing
+# Connectome Spatial Smoothing

-Here, you may find the Python codes and sample scripts for connectome-based smoothing (CBS).
+Here, you may find the Python codes and sample scripts for Connectome Spatial Smoothing (CSS).

-For more information you may check our article on **Connectome-Based Smoothing (CBS): Concepts, methods and evaluation** (currently under review).
+For more information you may check our article on **Connectome Spatial Smoothing (CSS): concepts, methods and evaluation** (currently under review).
 All resources are provided as complementary to the following article:

 ...article information to be added after publication...